 While our discussion of denial relied heavily on Sigmund Freud, the best definitions of anger have actually been provided by 18th-century bishop Joseph Butler.
 His sermon “Upon Resentment and Forgiveness of Injuries” describes two kinds of anger, which he refers to as resentment.
 The first is hasty and sudden anger, also referred to as passion.
 The second form, settled and deliberate anger, is what Butler refers to as “deliberate resentment, malice, and revenge.”
 While a bishop may not seem like the best default source for psychoanalysis, his sermon is quite insightful in assessing the way these two forms of anger manifest themselves.
 Hasty and sudden anger occurs upon instinct, whereas deliberate anger may result in premeditated acts of wrath.

 Of course, anger can still be broken down further than just the two forms identified by Butler.
 For instance, hasty and sudden anger could be said to cover a broad spectrum from mild annoyance to blind rage.
 In the case of annoyance, frustration, or irritation, this instinctive reaction may not be too harmful.
 In the case of rage, however, the result might be emotional or even physical abuse.
 In cases in which abuse is suffered, one person’s rage might cause the rage of another.
 Whether victimized or not, those who exhibit rage are often reacting to one or more repressed emotions trying to escape at the same time.
-This can cause fear and confusion, and rage is the response of attempting to handle this emotional outpouring.
+This can cause fear and confusion, and rage is the response to attempting to handle this emotional outpouring.

 This is not to say that rage never coincides with settled and deliberate anger.
 Sometimes, the desire to oppose wrath on others is born from either envy or jealousy.
 While many people assume that these two words are synonyms, they are not.
 Jealousy is when we are worried about losing someone or something to another person.
 Envy is when we covet something another person has.
 Envy may occur during the anger stage of grief when we feel that someone else has not been subjected to the same misfortunes as us.
 When envy intertwines with rage, we may decide to wreak revenge and even the score.